placideirandora/responsive-search-box/README.md

 # responsive-search-box
-A responsive simple search box with CSS Flex Box and Media Queries.
+A responsive simple search box with css flex box and media queries.